trueos/pcbsd/src-qt5/docs/desktops.rst

   want quick access to it later.

 * **Desktop Preferences:** the yellow tool icon provides quick shortcuts to system and desktop configuration utilities.
 It also contains "About the Lumina Desktop" which can be clicked to determine the installed version of Lumina.
+You can also determine the version by typing :command:`lumina-info`.

 If you are on PC-BSD®, or a supported operating system, you should have links to the operating system's control panel, the desktop configuration utility
 (:command:`lumina-config`), :command:`qt-config` (if it is installed), the screen configuration utility (:command:`lumina-xconfig`), and the screensaver configuration utility.